davidmpye/access-control-gen2/hw/README.md

 * RFID pillar - need to print two of these, and requires 4 M3 threaded inserts.
 Used to affix RFID reader securely to PCB.

+* Insulator washer - needed for LowVolt model - two of these to go under the bolt heads to prevent them scratching/shorting the tracks on the PCB

 For the housing, we used IP55 Junction Boxes (double) from [ToolStation](https://www.toolstation.com/ip55-junction-box/p60297)